- European employees lack confidence in their company's ethics

 For that reason, managers need to address ethical dilemmas in the workplace openly and without hesitation -- and before problems arise.
 This should be done through clear expectations as well as relevant work-related examples.

 Correcting unacceptable behavior can be done productively and it can be engaging in a conversation that explains, "That's not how we do things here, and this is why."
 But correction may not be necessary if managers set expectations early and often.
 A well-calibrated moral compass helps employees act with integrity and make decisions about ethics and compliance that are appropriate to the situations that arise.

 This does not mean that managers need to start each meeting with a list of integrity, ethics and compliance how-tos.

 Rather, it's about regularly putting topics on the agenda that cause employees to think and talk about real-life integrity and ethical issues in business.
 That makes compliance a matter of course for employees and enables them to meet dilemmas in the workplace with at least some experience, even if only in hypothetical discussions.

 And addressing compliance at the local level is a component of risk management -- risks that can include litigation, legal fees, fines, loss of customer trust, negative employer brand, turnover -- because it weaves compliance into the agenda of the entire company.

 A Leader's Role in Organizational Integrity

-Although managers are the most local mechanism of integrity, ethics, and compliance, leaders create the cultures that encourage ethical behavior.
+Although managers are the most local mechanism of integrity, ethics, and compliance, leaders create the cultures that encourage ethical behavior in the workplace.